Quality and Outcomes Reports - Herma Heart Center

 Surgical survival - Overall

-What this means - The Herma Heart Center at Children's Hospital of Wisconsin has a consistently high early survival rate for all children undergoing heart surgery and a higher survival rate than the Society of Thoracic Surgeons comparative population.
+What this means - Herma Heart Center has higher survival rates, 97.3 percent compared to 96.5 percent, for all children undergoing congenital heart surgery than the Society of Thoracic Surgeons comparative population.

-About the data - This graph reflects survival rates for patients with congenital heart surgery.
+About the data - This graph shows survival rates for patients with congenital heart surgery.
 These data are publicly reported to the Society of Thoracic Surgeons for benchmarking purposes.

 What we're doing to provide the best care:

-- We have the only cardiothoracic surgeons in the state of Wisconsin with American Board of Thoracic Surgery Certificates in Congenital Heart Surgery.
+- Our cardiothoracic surgeons have American Board of Thoracic Surgery Certificates in Congenital Heart Surgery.

-- Make sure your child has a dental check-up before surgery and is free of mouth sores and infections.
+- Make sure your child has a dental check-up before surgery.
+Your child should also be free of mouth sores or infections.
+Call your child's doctor if you have questions.

 - Talk with your doctor about the timing of immunizations related to surgery.

 - Prepare your child mentally for the surgery and hospitalization.
-Ask for a Child Life Specialist and take a tour of the hospital.
+Ask for help from a Child Life Specialist and take a tour of the hospital.

 - Be an advocate for your child.
 Participate in daily bedside clinical discussions, provide any information about your child that may be helpful to staff.